joshsj/joshsj.github.io/source/_posts/making-my-own-ssg.md

 patterns for a reason.

 Typescript allows us to take an object-oriented or functional approach.
-Of course, both will be used eventually but I want to lean on FP because I've never work on a sizeable application with it.
+Of course, both will be used eventually but I want to lean on FP because I've never developed a useful application with it.

 With that in mind, I only know software design from an OOP perspective so expect no rules of FP to be followed.